 Drs.
-Gottman, Norman Vincent Peale, Henry Grayson, and many other writers and scientists have written about the laws of physics that indicate we are all inter-connected on many levels.
-If it is true that what we do to, or for, another also has an effect on us, and what we pay attention to magnifies, then it seems prudent to focus on what we like the most in people.
-In other words, since we see more of what we expect to see (the proverbial self-fulfilling prophecy) and we are influenced by the thoughts and actions of others, aim for the best!
+Gottman, Norman Vincent Peale, Henry Grayson, and many other writers and scientists have written about the laws of physics that indicate - we are all interconnected on many levels.
+In other words, if we see more of what we expect to see (the proverbial self-fulfilling prophecy) and we are influenced by the thoughts and actions, we must aim for the best!

-In his book, Mindful Loving, Dr. Grayson talks about testing this premise over 15 years ago when he tried an informal experiment with his wife.
-Over a period of two weeks, without her knowledge, he alternated between having only positive thoughts about his wife one day while he was away at work and negative thoughts about her the next.
-On the positive days, he dismissed any negative thoughts and only focused on the loving and caring thoughts... thoughts of appreciation and admiration.
+In his book, Mindful Loving, Dr. Grayson talks about testing this premise over 15 years ago when he tried an informal experiment with his spouse.
+Over a period of two weeks, without her knowledge, he alternated between having only positive thoughts about his spouse one day while he was away at work and negative thoughts about her the next.
+On the positive days, he dismissed any negative thoughts and only focused on the loving and caring thoughts thoughts of appreciation and admiration.
 He also focused on good times and fond memories they had together.
 On the alternating days, he dredged up arguments and faults and dismissed any positive sentiment.

 Dr. Grayson reports that the results were dramatic.
-On the days he thought only positive thoughts she greeted him lovingly at the door and they shared nice evenings together.
+On the days he thought only positive thoughts, she greeted him lovingly at the door and they shared nice evenings together.
 On the other days, they either ignored each other or ended up arguing over something.
 When he told her about the experiment, he asked what kind of thoughts she experienced about him over that time.
 Without fail, she experienced the same kind of thoughts and feelings about him on alternating days that he had for her.

 Expecting the best from our partners may result in getting it.
 Establishing a culture of "positive sentiment" by increasing the currency in the emotional bank account may greatly enhance your relationship.
-Giving people the benefit of the doubt by not jumping to conclusions (also known as mind reading and negative interpretation) and clarifying their intentions will benefit both of you and the relationship.
+Giving people the benefit of the doubt by not jumping to conclusions (also known as mind reading and negative interpretation) and clarifying their intentions will benefit both of you individually and the relationship as a whole.